JamesSalcedo001/rails_store/README.md

 2: Running the server

     * Run the command $rails server or rails s to start up a web server called Puma that will serve static files and the Rails app

+    * Autoloading in development: the Rails server will detect changes to code and auto reload every time one is made.
+Rails also rarely uses require statement explicitly because it uses naming conventions to require files automatically.
 * ...